smartmeio/arancino-daemon/docs/GETTINGSTARTED.md

 ARANCINOENV=PROD
 ```

-To run locally Arancino Module please set up the same variables and change the values based on your environment
+To run locally Arancino Daemon please set up the same variables and change the values based on your environment

 #### Visual Studio Code
 Following a _configuration_ for `launch.json` of Visual Studio Code